Yandex Cloud

 API

-1. Prepare a YAML file named graphite-rollup.yaml with a description of rollup parameters, e.g.:
+1. Prepare the graphite-rollup.yaml file describing rollup parameters, e.g.:

 name: test_rollup